netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 Launching Promethus-Operator
 ---
 Prometheus Operator has an expansive method of monitoring services on Kubernetes.
 It makes use ServiceMonitors defined by CRDs to automatically detect services and their corresponding pod endpoints.
-To get started a basic working model, this guide makes use of [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus) and its [manifest](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus/manifests) files.
+To get started a basic working model, this guide makes use of [kube-prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus).
 ```
 git clone https://github.com/coreos/kube-prometheus.git
 kubectl create -f kube-prometheus/manifests/setup/